ZioMark-s-HUB/zm_WebPanel/README.md

 1. Clone this repository to your web server.
 2. Configure environment variables: Set up your database connection details in the `.env` file.
+3. Move the .env file to another directory, a directory that isn't accessible thru APACHE (so not in the htdocs)
-3. Launch the web panel: Access the web panel through your web server to start managing character data.
+4. Launch the web panel: Access the web panel through your web server to start managing character data.

 ## Dependencies